Jiao Zhe

-Jiao Zhe (矫喆 (矯喆, Jiǎo Zhé)) is a Chinese football player who currently plays for Beijing Renhe as a right-back.
+Jiao Zhe (矫喆 (矯喆, Jiǎo Zhé)) is a retired Chinese football player who played as a right-back.

+On 10 September 2024, Chinese Football Association announced that Jiao was banned from football-related activities for lifetime for involving in match-fixing.

 Club career

 Jiao Zhe started his professional football career in 1999 for top tier side Shandong Luneng after he graduated from their youth team.
 In the 2001 league season he continued to progress in establishing himself for the Shandong Luneng team where he was firmly established as their first choice right-back by playing in 17 league games, which was followed by a further 28 league games in the 2002 league season.
 In the 2004 league season Jiao Zhe would continue to play a major part in the Shandong Luneng team and under new manager Ljubiša Tumbaković Jiao would even score his first league goal on 15 September 2004 when he scored the equalising goal against Beijing Guoan in a 1–1 draw.
 By the end of the league season Jiao Zhe would win his first piece of silverware when he help win the 2004 Chinese FA Cup with Shandong Luneng.